 Papua New Guinea

-Charley’s sources its cocoa from Karkar Island, 30 kilometres from the mainland and just north of Papua New Guinea’s (PNG) capital Port Moresby.
+Charley’s sources some of its cocoa from Karkar Island, 30 kilometres from the mainland and just north of Papua New Guinea’s (PNG) capital Port Moresby.

 PNG has a tropical climate.
 Monsoons drive its extreme rainfall variations.
 The dry season is from June to December and the rainy season from December to March, with relative humidity between 70 and 90 percent.
 Annual rainfall in Madang province, which includes Karkar Is, is 3,000mm to 4,000mm, similar to Mission Beach (3,410mm)